Zeebo Inc.: Founding

 By the company's own account, the initial idea for the Zeebo system occurred independently to Reinaldo Normand, who was then at Tectoy Mobile (a division of the Brazilian consumer electronics company Tectoy), and Mike Yuen, senior director of games and services at Qualcomm.
-Normand sought backers for the project in the United States, and helped formed a small U.S.-based division of Tectoy, called Tectoy of America, in 2007.
+Normand sought backers for the project in the United States, and helped form a small U.S.-based division of Tectoy, called Tectoy of America, in 2007.
 He then met Yuen, and the two discovered that they were pursuing similar concepts.
 During that time Mike Yuen was working with Dave Durnil, Director of Engineering at Qualcomm who designed and built the first working prototype of a 3G wireless gaming and entertainment console.
 Qualcomm decided to fund the project, and Tectoy of America became Zeebo Inc. in March, 2008.
 Normand joined the executive staff and was given responsibility for worldwide special projects.
 Dave Durnil became an engineering advisor for Zeebo Inc. Yuen left Qualcomm and was named Zeebo's senior vice president of content and services in August, 2009.
 He served as president and CEO.